Asad-Ismail/Real_World_ML/README.md

 - t-SNE 🌌
 Again, each algorithm includes a detailed README with information on how it works, how to use it, and examples.

-## 📊 HyperParameters Optimizations
+🤖 Hyperparameter Optimization

-The following hyperparameters optimization methods are included
+The following hyperparameter optimization methods are included in this repository:

-- Random Search
+🎲 Random Search
-- Grid Search
+🧮 Grid Search
-- Baysian Search
+📊 Bayesian Optimization
-Again, each algorithm includes a detailed README with information on how it works, how to use it, and examples.
+Each algorithm includes a detailed README with information on how it works, how to use it, and examples.

 ## Reinforcement Learning